icon-project/IIPs/IIPS/iip-draft_btp.md

   - Get registered services.
 * Returns
-  - A dictionary with the name of the service as key and address of the BSH related with the service as value.
+  - A dictionary with the name of the service as key and address of the BSH related to the service as value.
     ```json
     {
       "token": "cx72eaed466599ca5ea377637c6fa2c5c0978537da"